BanklessDAO/content-gateway/README.md

 # Content Gateway

-This is the monorepo for _Content Gateway_.
+This is the monorepo for **Content Gateway**.
 You can follow the links below to learn more.

--   [Content Gateway API](/apps/content-gateway-api): central storage module for both *schema*s and _data_.
+-   [Content Gateway API][cg-api-project]: central storage module for both *schema*s and _data_.
--   [Content Gateway Loader](/apps/content-gateway-loader): module responsible for implementing the _pull_ ingeration mechanism (eg: when we load data from external systems)
+-   [Content Gateway Loader][cg-loader-project]: module responsible for implementing the _pull_ ingeration mechanism (eg: when we load data from external systems)
--   [Content Gateway Client](/libs/banklessdao/sdk): library package responsible for implementing the _push_ integration mechanism (eg: when you send the data to the CG API).
+-   [Content Gateway SDK][cg-sdk-project]: library package responsible for implementing the _push_ integration mechanism (eg: when you send the data to the CG API).

-If you want to write custom _pull_ integration logic, head over to the [Content Gateway Loader](/apps/content-gateway-loader) README.
+If you want to write custom _pull_ integration logic, head over to the [Content Gateway Loader][cg-loader-project] `README`.

-If you want to consume content from the Content Gateway API
+If you want to consume content from the Content Gateway API, take a look at our [GraphQL API][graphql-api].

 If you want to start working on the Content Gateway read on.

 ## Getting Started

-> If you'd like to learn more on how to start working on the codebase skip to [Development](#development)
+> If you'd like to learn more on how to start working on the codebase skip to the [Development](#development) section.

 ## Development

 Before you can start working on the codebase you'll need to install:

+- Git
 - Docker (Docker Desktop on Windows)
+- VS Code _(Optional)_
+- Heroku CLI _(Optional)_

 ### Environmental Variables